 '''

 vlan-id - VLAN ID (Range: 1-4094)

 ip-address - IP address for multicast group

 interface

 ethernet unit/port

 unit - Unit identifier.
 (Range: 1)

 port - Port number.
-(Range: 1-28/52)
+(Range: 1-18)

-port-channel channel-id (Range: 1-26)
+port-channel channel-id (Range: 1-12)

+uplink - specifies an

 '''

-- Static multicast entries are never aged out. - ♦ When a multicast entry is assigned to an interface in a specific VLAN, the corresponding traffic can only be forwarded to ports within that VLAN.
+- Static multicast entries are never aged out. - When a multicast entry is assigned to an interface in a specific VLAN, the corresponding traffic can only be forwarded to ports within that VLAN.